 The Group is committed to identifying and managing the environmental and social risks that could substantively impact our ability to create or preserve value for our key stakeholders over the short, medium or long-term.

-The Group publishes a Sustainability Report annually, which is available in the environment section of the Group's website at www.begagroup.com.au/sustainability/.
+The Group publishes a Sustainability Report annually, which is available in the environment section of the Group's website.